CodeBlueJay/EvoSpin/README.md

 # EvoSpin
-An RNG-based Discord Bot that lets you collect creatures and evolve them into better forms.
+An RNG-based Discord Bot that lets you collect things and evolve them into better forms.